vustynov/beehiveCtrl/README.md

 7. Install the [ESPlorer](https://esp8266.ru/esplorer/) or some another tools for working with NodeMCU to your computer.
 8. Upload the lua scripts from directory **src** to your ESP microcontoller by using the ESPlorer or some another tools.
-9. Restart module, find the new WiFi access point *beehive* and try to connect to this AP with password *11111111*.
+9. Restart module, find new WiFi access point *beehive* and try to connect to this AP with password *11111111*.
-10. After that try to open http://192.168.2.1 in your browser.
+10. If connect is successfull, try to open http://192.168.2.1 in your browser.
 You sould see the page with configuration of your beehive controller.
 11. Try to change the temperature settings and check your heater.